 Over the years, PPOs have changed and morphed into multiple variations, but the end result is the same – health plan members are steered toward PPO providers for their medical care and given favorable discounted rates.
 The advantage of this type of arrangement is very obvious – it’s price.
 Article reposted with permission from BenefitsPro.
 Written by Edward Day In recent years, rising health care costs have forced small business employers to explore more cost-saving options like reference-based pricing (RBP) when it comes to offering group health benefits.

 In BenefitsPro's recent article, How reference-based pricing is recalibrating buying benefits, they point out that "as health care becomes an ever-increasing portion of expenses, employers are no longer willing to rely on the hollow assurances of Preferred Provider Organization (PPO) contracts".
 According to David Massey, Senior Vice President at Brown & Brown, “employers benefit options are limited; they can’t continue to absorb the increasing cost of benefits, passing costs on to their employees has run its course, paring down benefits is actively being considered or do they stop offering health benefits all together?”
 Reference-based pricing (RBP), once considered a non-traditional option, is now gaining attention for small to mid-sized businesses.
 It's a health plan alternative worth learning more about to make sure you’re spending your health care dollars wisely.
-Read the full BenefitsPro article here.
-As you start researching your company’s health benefit plan options, don’t discount plans that feature Reference-Based Pricing (RBP).
+Read the full BenefitsPro article here. |

 Welcome to the Allied BlogAllied NationalAllied National is a 90 Degree Benefits Company, a subsidiary of Blue Cross Blue Shield of Alabama.
 Founded in 1970, Allied National is one of the nation's oldest and most experienced third-party administrators.
 We're the small group benefit experts working to provide unique and affordable group health benefits to small business employers.
 Categories